mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 Variable | Description
 --- |  ---
-resource_group_name |  The Name of the resource group into which the resources are deployed. location_for_resoruces | The location where the resources will be deployed.
+resource_group_name |  The Name of the resource group into which the resources are deployed. location_for_resources | The location where the resources will be deployed.

 Next, run the following commands: